Facilitating Peer Review

 Peer Assessment in Blackboard Ultra

-The Peer Assessment tool is a feature that can be enabled within Blackboard’s Assignment tool.
+You can enable Peer Assessment from within the Assignment tool in Blackboard Ultra.
 After a student submits work, they are prompted to review their peers' work with a set deadline and number of reviewers.

 Features and Considerations:

-• This tool is a feature in Blackboard Ultra Course View as part of the Assignment tool.
+• The Peer Review feature is integrated into Blackboard Ultra's Assignment tool.
 The entire process of submitting and reviewing peers' work is done within myLesley.

-• Features an instructor dashboard that allows you to see the progress of the submissions and peer reviews.
+• The tool features an instructor dashboard that allows you to see the progress of the submissions and peer reviews.

-• Just like any assignment, there is also a field where faculty can enter feedback.
+• Just like any assignment, there is also a field where faculty can enter a grade and feedback.

 • This is a great option for reviewing written assignments.
 You can also submit other media formats for review, but there are limits to how you can provide feedback on video and audio files.